andrew/ultimate-awesome/README.md

 - [awesome-touch-typing](https://github.com/esteves-esta/awesome-touch-typing) - Touch typing is cool.
 - [awesome-devop-tools](https://github.com/fboender/awesome-devop-tools) - A curated list of development and operational tools.
 - [awesome-filecoin](https://github.com/filecoin-project/awesome-filecoin) - Curated list of useful resources for Filecoin.
+- [awesome-kernelsu](https://github.com/fynks/awesome-kernelsu) - An awesome resource for all things related to KernelSU, KernelSU-next & SukiSU-Ultra.
 - [awesome-acme](https://github.com/henesy/awesome-acme) - A curated list of awesome Acme editor documents and software.
 - [awesome-deep-learning](https://github.com/HI-AGI/awesome-deep-learning) - 深度学习资料.
+- [awesome-geometry-dash](https://github.com/iAndyHD3/awesome-geometry-dash) - A curated list of awesome Geometry Dash mods, libraries, frameworks, resources and more.
 - [awesome-flutter-map](https://github.com/josxha/awesome-flutter-map) - A list of plugins and other packages that are within the flutter_map ecosystem.
 - [awesome-claude-code](https://github.com/jqueryscript/awesome-claude-code) - A curated list of awesome tools, IDE integrations, frameworks, and other resources for developers working with Anthropic's Claude Code. .
 - [awesome-awesome-llm](https://github.com/kylinc/awesome-awesome-llm) - Awesome LLM papers！ 🚀 🚀 🚀.